ivan-kapelyukh/software-spells/README.md

-# software-spells
+# Software Spells
-A spellbook of algorithms to defeat even the mightiest problems
+A spellbook of algorithms to defeat even the mightiest problems.